Urban planning

-Urban planning is an interdisciplinary field that includes civil engineering, architecture, human geography, politics, social science and design sciences.
-Practitioners of urban planning are concerned with research and analysis, strategic thinking, engineering architecture, urban design, public consultation, policy recommendations, implementation and management.
+Urban planning is an interdisciplinary field that includes civil engineering, architecture, human geography, social science and design sciences.
+Practitioners of urban planning use research and analysis, strategic thinking, engineering architecture, urban design, public consultation, policy recommendations, implementation and management.
 It is closely related to the field of urban design and some urban planners provide designs for streets, parks, buildings and other urban areas.
 Urban planners work with the cognate fields of civil engineering, landscape architecture, architecture, and public administration to achieve strategic, policy and sustainability goals.
-Early urban planners were often members of these cognate fields though today, urban planning is a separate, independent professional discipline.
+Early urban planners were often members of these cognate fields though in the 21st century, urban planning is a separate, independent professional discipline.
 The discipline of urban planning is the broader category that includes different sub-fields such as land-use planning, zoning, economic development, environmental planning, and transportation planning.
 Creating the plans requires a thorough understanding of penal codes and zonal codes of planning.

 Another important aspect of urban planning is that the range of urban planning projects include the large-scale master planning of empty sites or Greenfield projects as well as small-scale interventions and refurbishments of existing structures, buildings and public spaces.
 Pierre Charles L'Enfant in Washington, D.C., Daniel Burnham in Chicago, Lúcio Costa in Brasília and Georges-Eugene Haussmann in Paris planned cities from scratch, and Robert Moses and Le Corbusier refurbished and transformed cities and neighborhoods to meet their ideas of urban planning.

+Terminology

+It is also known as town planning, city planning, regional planning, or rural planning in specific contexts.